Quickstart: Run your first Batch job in the Azure portal

 Enter values for Account name and Resource group.
 The account name must be unique within the Azure Location selected, use only lowercase characters or numbers, and contain 3-24 characters.

-In Storage account, select an existing general-purpose storage account or create a new one.
+In Storage account, select an existing storage account or create a new one.

-Keep the defaults for remaining settings, and click Create to create the account.
+Keep the defaults for remaining settings, and select Create to create the account.

 When the Deployment succeeded message appears, go to the Batch account in the portal.